 Food safety when choosing fish and seafood

 - High intakes of mercury are unsafe for your baby.
 Some fish have increased levels of mercury.
-However there is little concern with canned tuna (check that it is skipjack or albacore tuna), canned salmon, mackerel or sardines, farmed salmon, tarakihi, blue cod, hoki, john dory, monkfish, warehou, whitebait and flat fish like flounder.
-The mercury levels in these fish are seen as low risk, and nutrients they contain (including omega-3 fatty acids) have many health benefits.
+However there is little concern with canned fish like tuna, salmon or sardines and other commonly eaten fish such as tarakihi, blue cod, hoki, john dory, monkfish, warehou, flounder and whitebait.
+The mercury levels in these fish are seen as low risk, and the nutrients they contain have many health benefits.

-- Some longer-lived and larger fish (eg, uncanned wild-caught [not farmed] salmon, uncanned albacore tuna or mackerel, as well as kahawai, red cod, orange roughy and ling) can contain more mercury, so consumption of these should be limited to three 150 g servings per week.
+- Some longer-lived and larger fish (eg farmed salmon, snapper, uncanned albacore tuna and mackerel, as well as kahawai, red cod, orange roughy and ling) can contain more mercury, so these should not be eaten more than three to four times a week.

-- A small number of fish (eg, school shark, southern bluefin tuna, marlin and trout from geothermal regions and Lake Rotomahana) should be eaten only once a fortnight – or not at all if consuming other types of fish or seafood.
+- • A small number of fish (eg, school shark, southern bluefin tuna, marlin, and trout from geothermal regions and Lake Rotomahana) should be eaten only once a week or fortnight.

-- Mercury levels in fish are actively monitored by the Ministry of Primary Industries (MPI Food Safety).
-Over time, with new findings, the recommendations regarding mercury may change.
-For the most up-to-date information, check the MPI Food Safety website at www.foodsmart.govt.nz.
-Alternatively, contact MPI Food Safety (freephone 0800 693 721) or your health practitioner for more information.
+- Mercury levels in fish are actively monitored by the Ministry for Primary Industries.
+For the most up to date, more detailed information check the MPI website www.mpi.govt.nz or freephone 0800 008 333 or contact your health practitioner for more information.